Elak, King of Atlantis

 Elak, King of Atlantis is a collection of sword and sorcery short stories by English author Adrian Cole, continuing the stories featuring the title character by American author Henry Kuttner.
 It was first published in trade paperback and ebook by Pulp Hero Press in July 2020; an ebook edition followed from the same publisher in October of the same year.
+The first British edition was issued in trade paperback by Parallel Universe Publications in July 2024.

 Summary

 The book collects five of the author's "Elak" stories, two of them original to the collection, together with a foreword by Robert M. Price and a prologue by the author.